Autonomous Robotics slides |

 Lab 2 Fri: 2:20 PM - 4:20 PM

-ExpectationsSuccess in this 4 credit hour course is based on the expectation that students will spend a total of 12-15 hours every week on it
+ExpectationsSuccessÍ in this 4 credit hour course is based on the expectation that students will invest a total of 12-15 hours every week on course work and meetings.

 Email contact rpsalas@brandeis.edu